Skip to main content

 • The Word document filename is the filename for the PSML Reference document.

-• If there is no Title in the Word document Properties, the docx filename becomes both the Document title AND the filename of the PSML References document.
+• If there is no Title in the Word document Properties, the DOCX filename becomes both the Document title AND the filename of the PSML References document.

 • Content in the Word document that is before the first heading 1 imports into the first section (front matter) of the Reference document.